 And sorry, folks, as I am not a big fan of social media, you’re unlikely to find me on Instagram!

 Besides finding inspiration in fishermen, I still occasionally undertake commissions.
 Here’s the third large acrylic canvas I’ve done for Miriam Foell, owner of Fergies, a popular food emporium in Fergus, Ontario

 The first two depicted Fergies in summer and winter.
 The third one, (above) completed in October 2023, shows the scene in the fall.
 They are all on display inside the store.
 As I happen to live almost next door – on St. Andrew St, the main drag through Fergus -I’ve had plenty of opportunity to observe the comings and goings out front.

 And Miriam’s little green van is so photogenic, it appears in all three scenes!

 Check the store out at: fergies.ca

-Here are some samples of her work.
-Click on the image to make it bigger.
+Below are some samples of my older work (all sold).
+Click on the images to make them bigger.